-- Panels of thin MDF manufactured before January 1, 2009, that do not comply with the Phase 1 standard may be sold, supplied, offered for sale, or used by distributors until May 31, 2009.
-Beginning June 1, 2009, all thin MDF subject to the Phase 1 standard must comply with this standard, regardless of the date on which the products were manufactured. - Panels of thin MDF manufactured before January 1, 2012, that do not comply with the Phase 2 standard may be sold, supplied, offered for sale, or used by distributors until May 31, 2012.
-Beginning June 1, 2012, all thin MDF subject to the Phase 2 standard must comply with this standard, regardless of the date on which the products were manufactured. - (2) Sell-through by Distributors of Finished Goods Containing Hardwood Plywood made with a Veneer -Core (HWPW-VC), Hardwood Plywood made with a Composite -Core (HWPW-CC), Particleboard (PB), Medium Density Fiberboard (MDF), or thin MDF Before the Effective Dates of the Phase 1 and Phase 2 Emission Standards.
-Finished goods containing HWPW-VC, HWPW-CC, PB, MDF, or thin MDF manufactured before the Phase 1 and Phase 2 effective dates specified in section 93120.2(a) may be sold, supplied, offered for sale by distributors for up to 48eighteen months after each of the specified effective dates.
-The specific sell-through dates for the Phase 1 and Phase 2 emission standards specified in section 93120.2(a) are as follows:
+- 1. Panels of thin MDF manufactured before January 1, 2009, that do not comply with the Phase 1 standard may be sold, supplied, offered for sale, or used by importers until March 31, 2009.
+Beginning April 1, 2009, all thin MDF subject to the Phase 1 standard must comply with this standard, regardless of the date on which the products were manufactured. - 2.
+Panels of thin MDF manufactured before January 1, 2012, that do not comply with the Phase 2 standard may be sold, supplied, offered for sale, or used by importers until March 31, 2012.
+Beginning April 1, 2012, all thin MDF subject to the Phase 2 standard must comply with this standard, regardless of the date on which the products were manufactured. - (2) Sell-through by Importers of Finished Goods Containing Hardwood Plywood made with a Veneer Core (HWPW-VC), Hardwood Plywood made with a Composite Core (HWPW-CC), Particleboard (PB), Medium Density Fiberboard (MDF), or thin MDF Before the Effective Dates of the Phase 1 and Phase 2 Emission Standards.
+Finished goods containing HWPW-VC, HWPW-CC, PB, MDF, or thin MDF manufactured before the Phase 1 and Phase 2 effective dates specified in section 93120.2(a) may be sold, supplied, offered for sale by importers for up to eighteen months after each of the specified effective dates.
+The until the specific sell-through dates for the Phase 1 and Phase 2 emission standards specified in section 93120.2(a) are as follows: